 Almost every home utility object can be DIY-ed.
 There are tricks and hacks for getting things done such that you may not need to splurge on new stuff or pay a professional to do it for you as usual.
-For instance, you can quickly mend torn jeans by yourself without buying a new pair or hire a tailor.
-Or make your own laundry soap!
+For instance, you can quickly mend torn jeans by yourself without buying a new pair or hiring a tailor.
+Or make your laundry soap!
 Yes, you can.

-Let’s read Contributor Jes Antonis’s idea about making your own laundry detergent.
+Let’s read Contributor Jes Antonis’s idea about making your laundry detergent.
 Are we the only one who thinks this sounds like the perfect rainy day weekend activity?
 We certainly hope not.

 “Yes, you can make your laundry powder.
 It is all-natural, effective, easy, and affordable to make… and it smells wonderful too.